gvwilson/sdxjs/src/build-manager/index.md

-Originally created to manage compilation, they are also useful for programs written in [% i "language!interpreted" "interpreted language" %][% g interpreted_language %]interpreted languages[% /g %][% /i %] like JavaScript when we want to bundle multiple modules into a single loadable file (<a section="module-bundler"/>) or re-create documentation from source code (<a section="doc-generator"/>).
+Originally created to manage compilation, they are also useful for programs written in [% i "language!interpreted" "interpreted language" %][% g interpreted_language %]interpreted languages[% /g %][% /i %] like JavaScript when we want to bundle multiple modules into a single loadable file ([% x module-bundler %]) or re-create documentation from source code ([% x doc-generator %]).
 In this chapter we will create a simple build manager based on [% i "Make" %][Make][gnu-make][% /i %], [% i "Bajel" %][Bajel][bajel][% /i %], [% i "Jake" %][Jake][jake][% /i %], and other systems discussed in [% b Smith2011 %].